abumq/easyloggingpp/README.md

  * Target File : The new filename that you would like for your new file. e.g, `/dev/myproject/using/easylogging/src/new_easylogging++.h`
  * New Version File : This is the file that you would like to use source from.
 Mostly, this is the newer version. e.g, `/home/me/Downloads/easylogging++.h` if you dowloaded new file to Downloads.
 If you download from icplusplus.com, you might want to unzip before you run the script.

+*Notes:*
-*Note* This will only work with EasyLogging++ 3.12+.
+ * This will only work with EasyLogging++ 3.12+.
+ * Script is unstable and is being re-written in 'update_script_rewrite' branch.
+Feel free to contribute by pull, comment and check-in.

-`update.sh` was introduced in version 3.0 but because of some changes in 3.12, update.sh will work quite well with v3.12+.
+ * `update.sh` was introduced in version 3.0 but because of some changes in 3.12, update.sh will work quite well with v3.12+.
 For older changes you can still use it but you will need to review the source code (`easylogging++.h`) and see if configuration section is alright.
 The only thing that causes issue is configuration section's comment.